happypeter/LGCB/book/toy_markdown.md

     and this is very __important__

-save it with a name, say, _myfile.md_, and now:
+Save it with a name, say, _myfile.md_, and now:

     markdown mymfile.md > myfile.html
     firefox myfile.html&

-Cool, ah?
+That's it, cool, ah?